 DOMESTIC COMPENSATION REGIME

-Investigation and payment of claims for oil pollution damage or anticipated damage, and costs and expenses incurred in respect of measures taken with respect thereto, at any place in Canada, or in Canadian waters including the exclusive economic zone, caused by the discharge (or risk of discharge) of oil from a ship.
+Claimants can submit claims to the Fund for oil pollution damage or anticipated damage, and for costs and expenses incurred for measures taken, caused by the discharge (or risk of discharge) of oil from a ship, anywhere in Canadian waters.

-Any person, including the Crown, may file a claim for loss, damage, costs and expenses resulting from ship-source oil pollution with the Administrator.
-The Administrator must investigate the claim and offer compensation to the extent that he finds the claim to be established.
-If the claim is paid out of the national fund, the Administrator must take all reasonable measures to recover the amount paid out from the owner of the ship, the international funds or any other person who may be liable.
+The Administrator assesses the claim and offers compensation to the extent that the claim is established.
+To uphold the “polluter pays” principle, when a claim is paid out of the Fund, the Administrator must then take all reasonable measures to recover the amount paid from the shipowner or other responsible person.

-Response organizations, usually under contract to the owner of a ship, cannot file a claim with the Administrator unless they have been unsuccessful in recovering their costs of response from the owner.
+Response Organizations certified under the CSA, usually under contract to the owner of a ship, cannot file a claim with the Administrator unless they have been unsuccessful in recovering their costs from the owner.